Support and Workflow

 Status Mapping

-A ticket has numerous fields.
+A ticket has multiple fields.
 Perhaps the most important is the status field.
-This field refers to whether a ticket, problem or change is closed, pending a third party, new or newly created, whether it is assigned, whether it has been reopened, whether it has been verified or whether it has not been confirmed.
-This cycle is open to the user and can be passed from one to another without restriction by default.
+This field refers to whether a ticket, problem or change is closed, pending a third party, new or newly created, whether it is assigned, whether it was reopened, whether it was verified or whether it was not confirmed.
+This cycle is open to the user and may be passed from one to another without restriction by default.

-In case you need to define the flow, you have the option of State Mapping, in which you can define which states and resolutions will be available to the user.
+In case you need to define the flow, there is the option of State Mapping, in which you may define which states and resolutions will be available to the user.

-There are certain circumstances that are automatically triggered when moving from one state to another.
-When passing from any state to the “closed” state, a text box called “epilogue”, which was not accessible before, is automatically activated to explain what was the result of the intervention or change or what was - in short - the cause of the problem and its solution.
+There are certain circumstances that are automatically triggered when switching from one state to another.
+When switching from any state to the “closed” state, a text box called “epilogue”, which was not accessible before, is automatically activated to explain what the result of the intervention or change was or what the cause of the problem and its solution was in short.

-A solved ticket is the basis for generating an article in the knowledge base that can be used in the future to solve a problem quickly and documented.
+A solved ticket is the basis for generating an article in the knowledge base that may be used in the future to solve an issue quickly and documented.

 Back to Pandora ITSM Documentation Index